Mayfly277/mayfly277.github.io/_posts/2022-07-04-GOADv2-pwning-part2.md

 - We found the user password "iseedeadpeople"

-- We now got two couple of credentials :
+- We now have two couple of credentials :
     - samwell.tarly:Heartsbane
     - brandon.stark:iseedeadpeople